 Dentures, commonly referred to as “false teeth”, are removable dental prosthesis designed to replace missing teeth.

-To properly maintain your dentures, wash them daily using a denture cleaner, hand soap or liquid dish soap in cold or warm water.
-Soak your dentures in water or denture cleaner when they are not in your mouth to prevent them from drying out.
-We advise you to remove your dentures when sleeping to avoid any tissue irritation, increased bone loss and fungal infection.
-If your dentures become loose or painful, it is time to see us to evaluate if they need any adjustment, realignment or replacement.
+To properly maintain your dentures, wash them daily using a denture cleaner.
+You can also use soap with cold or warm water.
+Always soak your dentures in water or denture cleaner when you’re not wearing them.
+It will prevent them from drying out.
+We advise you to remove your dentures when sleeping.
+It will avoid any tissue irritation, increased bone loss and fungal infection.